quintilesims/layer0/docs-src/docs/setup/install.md

 Terminated EC2 instances will be automatically re-created by autoscaling.

-!!! note "Using an Existing VPC"
+!!! warning "Using an Existing VPC"
-    **The procedures in this section must be followed to properly install Layer0 into an existing VPC**
+    **The procedures in this section must be followed precisely to properly install Layer0 into an existing VPC**

 By default, l0-setup creates a new VPC to place resources.
 However, l0-setup can place resources in an existing VPC if the VPC meets all of the following conditions: